The Piano

-The Piano is a 1993 erotic period drama film written and directed by Jane Campion.
-Starring Holly Hunter, Harvey Keitel, Sam Neill, and Anna Paquin in her first major acting role, the film focuses on a mute Scottish woman who travels to a remote part of New Zealand with her young daughter after her arranged marriage to a frontiersman.
+The Piano is a 1993 historical romance film written and directed by New Zealand filmmaker Jane Campion.
+It stars Holly Hunter, Harvey Keitel, Sam Neill, and Anna Paquin (in her first major acting role).
+The film focuses on a mute Scottish woman who travels to a remote part of New Zealand with her young daughter after her arranged marriage to a settler.
+The plot has similarities to Jane Mander's 1920 novel, The Story of a New Zealand River, but also substantial differences.
+Campion has cited the novels Wuthering Heights and The African Queen as inspirations.